cyclus/cyclus.github.com/source/basics/glossary.rst

   cyclus kernel

-    The simulation engine housed in :term:`cyclus core`. :term:`Archetype`\ s defined in :term:`module`\ s are linked dynamically to the kernel at the beginning of every simulation.
+    The simulation engine housed in :term:`cyclus core`. :term:`Archetypes
+    <archetype>` defined in :term:`modules <module>` are linked dynamically to the
+    kernel at the beginning of every simulation.

   archetype